zzzzwj/SRNTT_Pytorch/README.md

 ---

-*offline_patchMatch_textureSwap.py has been uploaded.
-However it consumes huge space on disk when generating Ref-DIV2K dataset (100MB per picture).
-I'll try to find out if there're some bugs in this script.*
+*offline_patchMatch_textureSwap.py has been uploaded. ~~However it consumes huge space on disk when generating Ref-DIV2K dataset (100MB per picture).
+I'll try to find out if there're some bugs in this script.~~*

+Because there are so many channels at each scale, the size of npz file is actually this large.
+Under this condition, I can't store the whole dataset in my hard disk (~800GB left).
+So next I'll try to use part of DIV2K (with reference pic) or CUFED.

 ---